isaros/etsy_test/Task_Instructions.md

 **Don't** use any third-party libraries beyond those which are provided with your chosen language's standard library. **Exception:** If you are using Java or Scala for part 1, you may use a third-party library for HTML entity decoding, since there isn't a method for this in the JDK or Scala standard library.

 Your code must compile (if applicable) and run on a typical Mac or Linux machine without modification.
 Our developer machines use JDK 7 and 8, Scala 2.10 and Python 2.7 as standard, so please target one of these versions.

+## Assessment criteria

+You will be assessed on the following criteria:

+* Following the instructions!
+* Correctness of top term list
+* Solution design
+* Efficiency of chosen algorithms
+* Code quality, style and presentation
+* Clarity of documentation (i.e. readme and code comments)

+Please write as if you were developing code for yourself and others to maintain, not a throwaway hack to generate a one-off set of results.
+We want to see what you'd be like to work with, in the long term.

+Note that if your solution produces a completely wrong top term list, the chances are that we won't even bother looking at the source code, so it's important to get this right.

 ## Instructions